mongodb/specifications/source/auth/auth.md

 The Azure provider integration is enabled by setting auth mechanism property `ENVIRONMENT:azure`.

-If enabled, drivers MUST provide a machine callback that calls the [Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body, as follows:
+If enabled, drivers MUST use an internal machine callback that calls the [Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) and parse the JSON response body, as follows: